-The following information is an overview of the areas that will be reviewed during the AR by a Nutrition Program Consultant from the Wisconsin Department of Public Instruction (DPI) referred to as the State Agency is this document.
-Below each section are links to additional information on the DPI website for your reference.
+The following information is an overview of the areas that will be reviewed during the AR by a Nutrition Program Consultant from the Wisconsin Department of Public Instruction (DPI) referred to as the State Agency (SA) in this document.
+Below each section are links to additional information on the DPI website.

 - Calendar of School Nutrition Program Requirements

 - Webcasts - Preparing for your Administrative Review

 Performance Standard 1: Meal Access and Reimbursement

 This section of the AR determines if all free, reduced-price and paid meals claimed for reimbursement are served only to children eligible for free, reduced-price and paid meals, respectively; and are counted, recorded, consolidated and reported through a system which consistently yields correct claims.

 - Review the Benefit Issuance documents for each school in the SFA, not just the schools selected for the Administrative Review.